-Can you believe it’s been a year since the last edition of our comprehensive guide to electric motorcycles?
+It’s been a year since we last reviewed electric motorcycles.
 But what’s happened in the 12 months since?
 Which, if any, of the ultra-cool concepts dragged themselves out of development hell and into a shop?
 Join Bikesure, the freewheeling insurance broker, as we give the future of transport another look.

 The good news is the government’s electric vehicle subsidy has come into effect, with grants of 20% of a bike’s value, up to a maximum of £1,500, available for new buyers.